-Check condition of hoses for abrasions, cuts or other damage.

-Check to see hoses are not leaking.
+- Check condition of hoses for abrasions, cuts or other damage. - ✓ Check to see that hose connections are secure. - ✓ Check to see hoses are not leaking.

 11.4.3 Steering Linkage:

 Description: Transmits steering action from steering box to wheel

 Rationale: Worn, loose, or broken steering parts (i.e., drag link, pitman arm, tie rod ends, etc.) can cause loss of steering action.
 Excessive movement in the linkage can cause the vehicle to wander or experience other serious control problems.